testbenchcc/markdown-notes-app/README.md

 - No authentication or user accounts
 - "New Note" dialog automatically appends `.md` if missing so new notes always appear in the tree
 - Optional auto-commit and push of notes to a dedicated Git repository under `notes/` (when enabled in Settings)
+ - Optional periodic auto-pull of notes from the dedicated notes repository, using a configurable interval (when enabled in Settings)

 ## Requirements